-Roosevelt Island is situated in between Queens and Manhattan in the East River.
+Roosevelt Island is a wonderful NYC destination for kids!
+It is situated in between Queens and Manhattan in the East River.
 It’s an island that features residential buildings, expansive parks and walkways, Four Freedoms State Park and is home to Cornell Tech.
 River walkways line the perimeter of the island and offer sweeping views of the Manhattan skyline.
-You can access Roosevelt Island via a bridge from Queens or via the F subway line from Manhattan.
-The other way on and off the island is via the Roosevelt Island tram!
+You can access Roosevelt Island by a bridge from Queens or the F subway line from Manhattan.
+The other way on and off the island is on the Roosevelt Island tram!

 The tram is our favorite way to get from the island to Manhattan.
 The tram fare is the same cost as the subway, bus or ferry!
 It typically runs every 10-15 minutes and moves parallel to the Queensboro Bridge.
 It offers sweeping views of the city and the East River.
 The tram also takes you over 2nd avenue so you get a pretty cool view of the traffic below!